richafnu/Viva/Viva/engage/work-with-external-networks-and-entra.md

 ## Data Migration from a legacy network to the new external network

 The next process starts the data migration of the legacy network's content to the new external network.
-You'll need to export or configure your user accounts for use in the new deployment.
+You must export or configure your user accounts for use in the new deployment.

 :::image type="content" source="../media/engage/admin/config-and-connect-9.png" alt-text="Migrating the existing network's content to the new network.":::